sagarramdev173/x86_64_assembly/README.md

 This directory conatns the simple x86_64_assembly code to demonstrate the use of gcc compiler to compile x86_64_assembly code.

+### Example 10

+This directory conatns the simple x86_64_assembly code to demonstrate the use of glueing x86_64_assembly code with c code.

 ****
 Each directory conatins make file to compile and run the code which is nothing but sophsticated version of compile.sh script to run and compile x86_64_assembly code.
 ****